bahrus/custom-enhancements/README.md

 On the other hand, I could see scenarios where the enhancement would want to know that its host has been disconnected.
 So the custom enhancement should have a way of being notified that this transfer took place.

 My (naive?) recommendation is that the platform add an event that can be subscribed to for elements:  Elements currently have a built-in property, "isConnected".
-It would be great if the elements also emitted a standard event when the element becomes [connected and (possibly another)](https://github.com/whatwg/dom/issues/533) [event when it becomes disconnected](https://twitter.com/jaffathecake/status/1521023821003767808).
+It would be great if the elements also emitted a standard event when the element becomes [connected and (possibly another)](https://github.com/whatwg/dom/issues/533) [event](https://twitter.com/jaffathecake/status/1521023821003767808) or [signal](https://github.com/whatwg/dom/issues/1296) when it becomes disconnected.

 ## How to programmatically detach an enhancement